How to reduce the Parasite Burden on your Horse

 Identify if your horse is a High Shedder of worms

-A successful deworming plan, there is a need to determine the parasite burden of the horse.
-An initial fecal egg count exam should be conducted at least ten to twelve weeks following deworming with Ivermectin (AbIver™).
-This deworming strategy helps in identifying whether your horse is a low shredder, or a medium or high shedder.
+Firstly you need to identify the type of parasite that has infected your horse.
+An initial fecal egg count exam should be conducted at least ten to twelve weeks following deworming with Ivermectin.
+This deworming strategy helps in identifying whether your horse is a low shredder, or a medium or high shedder of worms.
 The next thing to do is find the class of equine dewormers that work effectively for your horse.
-Your veterinarian can recommend the best class to use that works on the most predominant parasite on that certain season.
+Your veterinarian can recommend the best class to use.
 After deworming, another fecal exam to be performed 10-14 days is advised to check if parasites have been eliminated.
-This test is important in finding out if the wormer is effective.
-Always remember the important strategy in horse worming and repeat the processes: before deworming, have a fecal egg count test, deworm the horse with the best and effective worming agent, and after which perform another fecal test after 10-14 days.
-These steps are important .
+This test is important in finding out if the wormer was effective.
+The process is simply, do a fecal egg count test.
+Next deworm the horse and do another fecal test 10-14days later.

 Manage your Pasture to Control Worms

-Decreasing parasite exposure is also an important step in controlling the efficacy of equine dewormers.
+Decreasing parasite exposure will enhance the efficacy of the deworming process.
 This includes removing manure from the paddocks at least twice a week and harrowing the pastures.
 When harrowing pastures, it is best to do it during the hottest months of the year.
 Also, the harrowed pastures should be left vacant for weeks before making it available for horses once again.